theodo/tyrion/README.md

 ## About the tool

 ### Why this tool
-We defined at Theodo quality by the fact that the code:
+We defined at Theodo quality by the "5S quality factor" that the code:

- * 🐛 has no bugs
+ * 🐛 Stable : has no bugs
- * 🚧 is easy to maintain / make evolutions
+ * 🚧 Sustainable : the code is easy to maintain / make evolutions
- * 🚀 is fast
+ * 🚀 Speed: is fast
- * ⚙️ is scalable
+ * ⚙️ Scalable: is scalable
- * 🔒 is secured
+ * 🔒 Secured: is secured

-To be able to deliver code of high quality, a team needs to:
+We think that a team needs the following to be able to deliver code of high quality:

 * 📆 Have enough time
 * 🗹 Know how to do quality